Mohammad-SU/Rich-React-Notes/README.md

 - Reset notes to default examples

 ### Notes:
-- If there are any errors, please click the "Reset Notes" button
 - Only the delete and duplicate functions are implemented from the note options panel.
 - I considered and researched good UX design to implement in the program
 - Extensions, such as Grammarly, can slow down the editor